 A fireball streaks overhead – the heat almost seems to scorch you as it passes overhead and explodes with a deafening boom.
-The shock wave sends you reeling and knocks you down.
+The shock wave sends you reeling and you stagger to the ground.
 To your left, your friends are engaged in a melee with two large, blue skinned frost giants.
 To your right you see the trailing goblin armies that followed you up the Mountain of Gindoria.
-The soft snow that had escorted you up the mountain is beginning to swirl into a powerful blizzard.
-You take a deep breath and hoist yourself back onto your feet.
+The gentle snowfall that had escorted you up the mountain is beginning to swirl into a powerful, blinding blizzard.
+You take a deep breath and hoist yourself up back onto your feet.
 What do you do?

 It’s the beauty of Dungeons and Dragons.
 Similar to the real world, there are limitations to the things you can do (no, you can’t lift up a mountain and put it in your shoulder).
 You can’t kill everything you see without making some sort of roll.
 But again, what you do in Dungeons and Dragons is entirely up to you.
 Maybe in the scenario described above you cast a fireball spell at the top of the mountain to try and create an avalanche to overwhelm the goblin army below.
 Perhaps you find a clever way to convince the ogres to fight the goblin army.
 Maybe you just run.
 The options are more limited by imagination and creativity than game mechanics.

 So here’s my pitch: video game designers – use Dungeon and Dragons as a template or inspiration.
 Okay, so I’m not a game designer, nor would I ever pretend to tell them how to do their jobs.
 However, as someone who loves video games and Dungeon & Dragons I can help but see the possibility of games inspired by the tabletop RPG.